In addition to the deductions below, Virginia law allows for several subtractions from income that may reduce your tax liability.

 Tobacco Quota Buyout

-Allows a deduction from taxable income for payments received in the preceding year in accordance with the Tobacco Quota Buyout Program of the American Jobs Creation Act of 2004 to the extent that such payments are included in federal adjusted gross income.
-For example, on your 2015 Virginia return you may deduct the portion of such payments received in 2014 that is included in your 2014 federal adjusted gross income; while payments received in 2015 may generate a deduction on your 2016 Virginia return.
-Individuals cannot claim a deduction for a payment that has been, or will be, subtracted by a corporation unless the subtraction is shown on a Virginia Schedule VK-1 you received from an S Corporation.
+Allows a deduction from taxable income for payments received in the preceding year in accordance with the Tobacco Quota Buyout Program of the American Jobs Creation Act of 2004 to the extent included in federal adjusted gross income.
+For example, on your 2020 Virginia return you may deduct the portion of such payments received in 2019 that is included in your 2019 federal adjusted gross income; while payments received in 2020 may generate a deduction on your 2021 Virginia return.
+Individuals cannot claim a deduction for a payment that has been, or will be, subtracted by a corporation unless the subtraction is shown on a Schedule VK-1 you received from an S-corporation.
 If you chose to accept payment in installments, the gain from the installment received in the preceding year may be deducted.
 If, however, you opted to receive a single payment, 10% of the gain recognized for federal purposes in the year that the payment was received may be deducted in the following year and in each of the 9 succeeding taxable years.

 Sales Tax Paid on Certain Energy Efficient Equipment or Appliances